-The MHI Group set targets for reducing water consumption in the Fifth Environmental Targets (FY 2021 to FY 2023).
-We are working to reduce the amount of water used in our business activities by carrying out early repairs and process improvements through water leakage surveys.
+The MHI Group set targets for reducing water usage per unit as part of its three-year environmental targets.
+The Fifth Environmental Targets, set to be achieved by the end of fiscal 2023, were met even as production increased.
+We will continue to set targets for water reduction and are working to minimize water usage in our business activities.
+This includes carrying out early repairs and process improvements through water leakage surveys.
 At some sites, wastewater from production activities is treated using on-site wastewater treatment facilities and a portion of the water is reused to flush toilets.
+The treatment of factory wastewater varies depending on its characteristics.
+To comply with legally mandated standards, the wastewater is purified using treatment facilities before being discharged into rivers and other bodies of water.
 In addition, from the viewpoint of ensuring the quality of wastewater, regular monitoring is conducted to prevent water pollution.